anaelrobson/seenai-unified-backend/README.md

 codex/build-unified-node.js-express-backend
 # SeenAI Unified Backend

 This Express server provides a single `/analyze` endpoint that accepts a video file and returns a transcript along with a detailed tone analysis report.
+The tone analysis now offers stricter scoring and a short feedback message to help improve delivery.

 ## Setup